|Nutritional Guidelines (per serving)|

 You could also add other ingredients.
 Some chopped tomato would be nice, as would chopped yellow summer squash or some sliced green onions.
 We would add garlic, too (of course).
 To make this a one-dish meal, add some tiny red or creamer potatoes.
 You might want to precook the potatoes in the microwave first to make sure they are done in time.

-Preheat the oven to 350°F. Spray a 9" x 13" pan with nonstick cooking spray.
+Gather the ingredients.
+Preheat the oven to 350 F. Spray a 9 x 13-inch pan with nonstick cooking spray.

 You can skin the chicken or leave the skin on.

-Bake the chicken at 350 F for 55 to 65 minutes until the juices run clear and chicken is thoroughly cooked, to 165 F on a meat thermometer, basting occasionally with pan juices.
+Bake the chicken for 55 to 65 minutes until the juices run clear and chicken is thoroughly cooked, to 165 F on a meat thermometer, basting occasionally with pan juices.
 Serve immediately.